dylanwolf/ttrpg-tools/README.md

 - **getValue(item)**: Returns the text value of an item in the select list.
 This will be written to step state and character data.
 - **getText(item)**: Returns the text that should be displayed for an item in the select list.
 - **getDefaultValue(source, data, choicesList)**: Returns the default value, which is used when the step state is initialized.
 - **getMinimumSelectCount(func)**: Defines a function that returns the minimum number of items that must be selected before this step is considered complete.
 If not defined, the step is always considered complete.
 - **getMaximumSelectCount(func)**: Defines a function that returns the maximum number of items that can be selected.
 If not defined, any number of options can be selected.
+- **useMarkdown(flag)**: Specifies whether the checklist items should be rendered as Markdown or plain text.

 #### Container Step